Chance Campbell

-Chance Dixon Campbell (born October 8, 1999) is an American football linebacker for the Tennessee Titans of the National Football League (NFL).
-He played college football at Maryland and Ole Miss.
+Chance Dixon Campbell (born October 8, 1999) is an American professional football linebacker for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Maryland Terrapins and Ole Miss Rebels.

 College career

 Campbell began his college career at Maryland.
 He played mostly on special teams during his freshman season.
 Campbell played in 10 games with two starts as a sophomore and finished the season with 54 tackles, 4.5 tackles for loss, one forced fumble, and one interception.
 He led the Terrapins with 3 tackle and 5.5 tackles for loss in four games played in the team's COVID-19-shortened 2020 season.
 Following the end of the season, Campbell entered the NCAA transfer portal.

 Campbell transferred to the University of Mississippi as a graduate transfer.
-He started all 13 of the Rebels' games and led the team with 109 tackles.
+He started all 13 of the Rebels' games and led the team with 110 tackles, 4 forced fumbles, and 3 fumbles recovered.

 Professional career

+Tennessee Titans

-Campbell was selected by the Tennessee Titans in the sixth round of the 2022 NFL Draft.
-He was placed on injured reserve on September 9, 2022.
+Campbell was selected by the Tennessee Titans in the sixth round of the 2022 NFL draft with the 219th overall pick.
+He was placed on injured reserve on September 9, 2022, and did not play for the season.

+On August 29, 2023, Campbell was waived as part of final roster cuts before the start of the 2023 season, but signed with the Titans' practice squad the following day.
+He was promoted to the active roster on September 22.
+He was waived on October 28 and re-signed to the practice squad three days later.
+He was promoted back to the active roster on November 11.
+He suffered an injury during warmups before Week 10 and was placed on injured reserve on November 15, ending his season.
+He played 4 games prior to his injury.

+On August 26, 2024, head coach Brian Callahan announced that Campbell had suffered a torn ACL and would miss the entirety of the 2024 season.